If you’re looking for an extensive list of things to in Phuket, Thailand you’re in the right place.

 This historic district is an interesting location to visit and gives you a glimpse into Phuket’s past times.

-What started as a tin-mining center has become, with a growth of tourism one of the main tourist attractions of the island.
+What started as a tin-mining center has become, with the growth of tourism one of the main tourist attractions of the island.

 The best way to explore Old Phuket Town is on foot and even better without a plan and a specific itinerary.